dirkNlerxst/dirks-rb3-customs/README.md

 | Train of Thought | Mother Sun | In-Progress - Tempo Mapping | N/A |  |

 # MOGG Replacements
 These are audio replacements for songs that have issues, or could benefit from a new mix.
 For PS3 users, they're encrpyted so this is a drag/drop replacement within the appropriate folder.
-For 360 users, you will need to replace the mogg file in the CON file with Nautilus (formerly known as C3 Tools): https://bit.ly/nemoNAUTILUS
+For 360 users, you will need to replace the mogg file in the CON file with [Nautilus](https://nemosnautilus.com/nautilus/nautilus.zip)

 | Artist | Song Title | Status | Original Issue |
 | :----------: | :---------: | :---------------: | :------------: |